Issac567/PIC_Bootloader/B4J_BootloaderUploader/Help/DT06Readme.md

 > **Note:** This software communicates via WIFI to serial COM ports to PIC.
 It requires a properly connected **DT-06 WIFI adapter** to the PIC target device.

 - Connect to WIFI in OS settings first, then use web browser.
 - Connect to this access point with a computer or mobile device.
 Open a browser and in the address bar type http://192.168.4.1 and press enter.
 You will see the configuration menu of the WiFi module.
 First, configure the communication between the WiFi module and PIC.
 Navigate to **MODULE** > Serial.
 Set BaudRate to `57600`.
 Leave the remaining fields at their defaults `(8, NONE, 1, 50)`.
 Click Save.
+- - Next, configure protocol, address, and port on which AIS data will be broadcasted.
+Navigate to **MODULE** > Networks.
+In the field Socket Type at the top of the page, select UDP Broadcast from the drop down.
+Further down the page, in the fields below the blue section title **TCP CLient**, enter the IP address `192.168.4.1` and the port number `9000`.
+Click Save.

 ## 🔌 DT-06 to Microchip Diagram
 ![Wiring diagram](WIFItoPIC.jpg)